 Quebec City is a beautiful city best explored on foot…in the warmer months.
 But when you arrive by cruise, the dock is almost at Old Quebec.

-From the port, it’s a 10-15 minute walk to reach this historic part of the city.
+From the port, it’s only a 10-15 minute walk to reach Old Quebec and the historic part of the city.
 On a cruise to Quebec City in autumn however, especially with this weather, the walk seem a little risky.

 Neither seemed appealing in the now blizzard conditions, so walking just the lower level would be the plan.
 We had another full day here tomorrow and maybe the weather would improve.

 Insider Tip: If you’re on a cruise to Quebec City, try to find one that has at least one overnight.